Skip to main content

 If the insurer needs more than 40 days, it must provide written notice within the 40-day period specifying additional information needed and reasons for the delay.
 Thereafter, written notice shall be provided every thirty (30) calendar days until a determination is made.

-Explanation: The insurer cannot leave your claim in limbo.
-Every 30 days without a written update is a separate violation.
+Explanation: The insurer cannot leave the claim in limbo.
+Each 30-day period that passes without a written status update may be treated as a separate violation under §2695.7(c).

 Real-world example: Your wildfire claim has been open for six months.
 You received one status letter in month two and nothing since.
 That is potentially four separate 30-day violations — each one individually documentable in a CDI complaint.